hackclub/jams/jams/batches/webOS/part-3/en-US.md

 ---
-part: part-1
+part: part-3
-title: 'Wielding the Elemental Magic of the Web (not evil)'
+title: 'p.3 Wielding the Elemental Magic of the Web (not evil)'
 batch: webOS
 description: >
   In this Jam, you'll be creating an awesome welcome screen for your personalOS.